Grosbo/CoreValidation/docs/README.md

 }
 ```

+### Translate the report

-Having the result, you can e.g. generate report in different language (don't forget to include the translation when constructing `IValidationContext`)
+Having the result, you can e.g. generate report in different language (don't forget to include the translation when constructing the instance of `IValidationContext`)

 ``` csharp
 // All report creators provide `translationName` optional argument